Whipple Surgery Procedure (Pancreaticoduodenectomy)

 This type of pancreatic cancer surgery is also commonly referred to as a “pancreaticoduodenectomy.”
 This surgery is also used to treat other tumors or cancer of the pancreas, intestine, and bile duct.

 The Whipple procedure is a complex surgery for the surgical team.
-It that removes the head of the pancreas, the first part of the small intestine (duodenum), the gall bladder, the common bile duct, and possibly infected nearby lymph nodes.
+It removes the head of the pancreas, the first part of the small intestine (duodenum), the gall bladder, the common bile duct, and possibly infected nearby lymph nodes.

 After the organs are partially removed, your surgeon will reconnect the organs to allow you to digest food normally.